betheroot/scanback/README.md

 You can, of course, specify the bind address, port, etc. through the JSON config.
 You could also use the included snakeoil certs and use `-k` in curl, but that would be terrible.
 Please don't be terrible

+Scans will be output in normal, XML, and grep-able file formats to `scanback_IP_ADDRESS` in the directory you specify via the JSON configuration.